ivuorinen/starred/README.md

 - [maknz/slack](https://github.com/maknz/slack) - A simple PHP package for sending messages to Slack, with a focus on ease of use and elegant syntax.
 - [marekrei/encode-explorer](https://github.com/marekrei/encode-explorer) -
 - [markuspoerschke/iCal](https://github.com/markuspoerschke/iCal) - iCal-creator for PHP
-- [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
-Star us on Github? +1.
-Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
+- [matomo-org/matomo](https://github.com/matomo-org/matomo) - Empowering People Ethically with the leading open source alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
-We love Pull Requests!
+Liberating Web Analytics.
+Star us on Github? +1.
+And we love Pull Requests!
 - [michaeldyrynda/laravel-model-uuid](https://github.com/michaeldyrynda/laravel-model-uuid) - This package allows you to easily work with UUIDs in your Laravel models
 - [midorikocak/nano](https://github.com/midorikocak/nano) - Nano is a very very tiny PHP library that allows you to create very fast rest APIs.
 Think it's like Slim but Nano is only ~6.4 Kilobytes.
 - [mikeerickson/laravel-craftsman](https://github.com/mikeerickson/laravel-craftsman) - Laravel Craftsman CLI for easily crafting Laravel assets for any project (artisan make on steroids)